Our mission is to teach the highest quality of martial arts in the spirit of continuous improvement

 Mouth guards & cups (boys only) – boys and girls must wear a mouth guard at all times when participating in sparring drills.
 A protective cup must be worn by boys at all times when participating in sparring drills.
 Extra mouth guards and cups are *not* available during class time and can be purchased through our website.

-Uniforms - all students must wear a black karate uniform to class each week.
+Uniforms - all students must wear a black karate uniform to class each week with the Kaizen Karate logo on the back.
+These uniforms are only available through the Kaizen Karate website.

 We ask that *no* outside uniforms with logos from other schools are worn during class time in any Kaizen Karate class.

 Guards – only students who have completed one session of karate should invest in sparring equipment.
-Guards can be purchased at our group rate that includes head, hand, mouth, foot and protective cup (boys).
+Sparring sets can be purchased on our website and include head, hand, mouth, foot and protective cup (boys).
 Click here to order.

 Gi top policy – students should wear full uniform top & bottom to tournaments and belt exams.
 All students under black belt rank must wear a black uniform.